-1. The first and main concern is about"Introduction needs further reorganized".
+1. The first and main concern is about "Introduction needs to be more specific about the related topic of the paper"

-In the new version, we reorganized the introduction, please see lines 35-87: "Alpine grasslands are one of the most important grassland types on earth, and they are distributed across the tundra zone of North Eurasia and North America.
-More than 48% of alpine grasslands are distributed on the Tibetan Plateau of China (Sun and Zheng,

-1998; Wang et al., 1998; Harmsen and Grogan, 2008).
+In the new version, we reorganized Introduction, more focusing on effects of livestock grazing on degradation in alpine grasslands, see lines 35-87: In the new version, we reorganized the introduction, please see lines 35-87: "Alpine grasslands are one of the most important grassland types on earth, and they are distributed across the tundra zone of North Eurasia and North America.
+More than 48% of alpine grasslands are distributed on the Tibetan Plateau of China (Sun and Zheng, 1998; Wang et al., 1998; Harmsen and Grogan, 2008).
 Alpine grasslands represent one of the major natural types of pastures for pastoralists living in alpine regions, especially for those living on the Tibetan Plateau where livestock grazing is the most important human activity (Zhang et al., 2003a).
 Livestock mainly affects alpine grasslands through two ways.
 First, their grazing can affect the structure and composition of plant community, and the constitution of plant life forms and ecotypes in alpine grasslands (de la Paix et al., 2013; Zhao et al., 2013; Mekuria and Aynekulu, 2013).
 Second, their trampling can reduce infiltration rates, surface sealing, and physical crust formation (Cerda and Lavee, 1999; Angassa, 2014).
 With increased grazing, a part of alpine grasslands gradually degrade and become bare soil due to decreased vegetation protection (Zhang et al., 2003b; Zhang et al., 2003c; Wang et al., 2007a, b; Foggin, 2008).
 Consequently, this reduces the role of alpine grasslands in soil and water protection (Wen et al., 2010; Brandt et al., 2013; You et al., 2014).
 Such grazing-induced degradation of alpine grasslands has been observed in the early 2000s (Wang et al., 1997; Liu et al., 2008; Wang et al., 2009; Harris, 2010; Lin et al., 2013a, b), mainly because livestock number increased from approximately 0.8×108 in 1997 to 1.08×108 sheep unit in 2011 on the Tibetan Plateau (Yang, 2002; He et al., 2008; Sun, 2012).
-In the past decade, degradation in alpine grasslands has been getting more and more serious due to increasing grazing density.
+In the past decade, degradation in alpine grasslands has been getting more and more serious due to increasing arazing density.
 This has started to affect the living of pastoralists and the development of local economy.
 How to restore those degraded grasslands and maintain sustainable development of alpine grasslands is a big challenge.
 An important prerequisite for this is how to diagnose the degree to which alpine grasslands have degraded (Li et al., 2014).
 So far, numerous studies separately used plant community (Han et al., 2008; Lin et al., 2013a,b; Angassa, 2014; Giangiacomo, 2014) or environmental indexes (Lin et al., 2010, 2013a, b) as indicators to diagnose grassland degradation (Li et al., 2014; Wang et al., 2015).
-However, grassland degradation caused by grazing is a very complicated ecological process, including changes in both vegetation and soil.
-This emphasizes the importance of the plant-soil system for improving degradation of alpine grasslands.
-Among the plant-soil system, plants are the
+However, grassland degradation caused by grazing is